 You may look for Santa Claus on Christmas Eve, but what if you had 13 Santas?
 Holiday traditions from around the world include floral abundance, door-to-door witches and more (like 13 Santas!).
-Read on to learn about some of our favorite global Yuletide festivities.
+Read on to learn about some of our favorite traditions from all over the world.

 In Hopi culture, the Soyal Solstice Ceremony, held in December, is a time to pray to Father Sun for the renewal of light and welcoming back of the sun.
 It is a time to purify and to wish for good health and prosperity for one’s family and friends and the kachinas—spirit beings who guard over the Hopi—often bring gifts for children.
 The start of the celebration begins sixteen days before the solstice, when one of the chief kachinas makes an appearance, and dances and sings.
 Families make prayer sticks to bless their friends, neighbors, family, animals and plants alike.
 Children are sometimes given replicas of the kachinas to learn about them—there are hundreds that represent animals, plants, and other aspects of nature.